New Big Money Means The New York Times Company (NYT) Investors Could Reap Benefit

 Sponsored

-The stock witnessed a -8.11% gain in the last 1 month and extending the period to 3 months gives it a 6.40%, and is 0.43% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.79% over the week and 2.47% over the month.
+The stock witnessed a -7.58% gain in the last 1 month and extending the period to 3 months gives it a 3.08%, and is -4.77% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.40% over the week and 2.63% over the month.

 The New York Times Company (NYT) Analyst Forecasts